 This Privacy Statement includes our:

-Whilst this Privacy Statement applies generally to you as a customer of the Westpac Group, there are certain sections of this Statement which may only apply in particular circumstances.
+Whilst this Privacy Statement applies generally to you, for example where you engage with us as a customer of the Westpac Group, as a representative of our customer or as a customer of a Business Partner who provides you with (or with access to use) a Westpac Group product or service (and your personal information is collected by us or provided to us for that purpose), as a customer of the Westpac Group, there are certain sections of this Statement which may only apply in particular circumstances.
 Please read the following sections if they apply to you:

 BT is part of Westpac Banking Corporation and its Australian related body corporates.
 Westpac Banking Corporation and its Australian related body corporates (the Westpac Group, we, us, our) are bound by the Privacy Act 1988 (Cth) (‘Privacy Act’) and must protect your personal information according to that Act.